clewisbe/blogdown/content/home/teaching.md

 +++

-I am a teaching instructor for the following courses at Iowa State:
+I am a teaching instructor for the following courses at the University of Iowa:

-- STAT 231A: Probability for Engineers
+- STAT 1010 & 3100 : Statistics and Society, and Mathematical Statistics I